storj/storj/docs/design/satellite-svc-separation.md

 #### nodestats
 Nodestats makes it so that storagenodes can ask the satellite for info about itself, for example, it can ask for stats on reputation and accounting storage usage.

-#### version
-Version publishes what version of the satellite are supported.
-The storage nodes update their software version based on info from this version service.

 #### inspectors
 Inspectors are exposed on a private port and provide a way to get data about certain systems.
 The following inspectors currently exist: overlay inspector, health inspector, and irreparable inspector.